 Arrival and embarkation in Valparaíso

 Our journey begins in Valparaiso, Chile, where MV Ocean Victory is located by the dock.
-Boarding is in the afternoon, where the cabins are designated.
+Boarding is in the afternoon, where the ship is ready to become our home for the next many days.
 After the mandatory security review and drill, we sail out from the colorful and artistic city known as Valpo, heading north towards Coquimbo.

 Cultural city of Coquimbo – with Eiffel’s Church and bustling sea market

 Coquimbo is located in a valley, about 10 kilometers south of the town La Serena, and the two cities combine to create the area Grande La Serena with around 400.000 inhabitants.
 According to legends Sir Francis Drake has hidden a treasure outside Coquimbo (still unfound!.
 It is also said that the famous architect Gustave Eiffel left a more visible treasure in the local church, the iron and zink based Iglesia Guyacan.
 The coast is riddled with stories of Drake and Eiffel and we will “meet” them again as we call upon Arica.

 Our expedition team leads a short walk around the charming little town of Coquimbo, known for a mix of modern and colonial architecture.
 The walk normally includes a visit at either Plaza de Armas or Plaza Prat and the promenade at Avenida Costanera.

 We also set up a shuttle bus service that runs during our visit.
 The shuttle goes to the neighbouring town of La Serena where the town centre is worth a visit.
 It is known as Chile’s second oldest town, founded in 1544.
 The town has 3 different architectural periods in clear view, with traditional Spanish styles mixing in with the neo-classical era and most clearly the new colonial period.
 The local market (La Recova) is a good place to find local handicrafts and jewelry with lapis lazuli.